JWST Observations of the Double Nucleus in NGC 4486B: Possible Evidence for a Recent Binary SMBH Merger and Recoil: Formation of an Eccentric Nuclear Disk from a Recoiling SMBH

 Although our Schwarzschild dynamical models from Paper 1 do not explicitly model the double nucleus, the fact that they were designed to fit the observed kinematics provides a window into the orbital architecture of the nuclear region.
 We now examine the best-fit Schwarzschild model from Paper 1 to assess how the fraction of retrograde orbits varies with radius.
-For each orbit we extract mean radius \(R\), and orbital circularity \(\lambda = L_z/L_{\rm circ}\) (retrograde if \(\lambda<0\)) ($L_z$ is the angular momentum of the orbit and $L_{\rm circ}$ the angular momentum of a circular orbit with the same binding energy.
+For each orbit we extract mean radius \(R\), and orbital circularity \(\lambda = L_z/L_{\rm circ}\) (retrograde if \(\lambda<0\)), $L_z$ is the angular momentum of the orbit and $L_{\rm circ}$ the angular momentum of a circular orbit with the same binding energy.
 We keep the orbits with \(0 \le R \le 1^{\prime\prime}\), then divide this range into 20 uniform bins.
 Since the orbit weights ($w$) in the Schwarzschild model correspond to the mass of stars on a given orbit, in each bin we compute the weighted share of retrograde orbits (retrograde weight divided by total weight in that bin).
 We compute uncertainties that reflect both the retrograde fraction and the number of effectively independent orbits contributing to a bin, reporting central 68\% credible intervals using a Jeffreys prior binomial model \citep{Jeffreys.1946} with an effective sample size derived from the orbit weights.
 To test robustness against discreteness noise and finite library size, we repeated the modeling in Paper 1 and measurement of the retrograde orbit fraction with an orbit library five times larger (100{,}000 orbits) than our standard model in that paper.
 The resulting profiles from the original and large-library model agree within the quoted uncertainties, indicating that our conclusions are not driven by sampling effects.
 We only show the results for the large-library model.
 The top panel of Figure~\ref{fig:ret_fract} shows the retrograde-orbit fraction as a function of radius for the Schwarzschild model, while the bottom panel shows the corresponding orbital circularity distribution.
 The vertical dashed line at \(R=0.25^{\prime\prime}\) (\(\sim 20\,\mathrm{pc}\)) marks the edge of the eccentric disk region in the white rectangle in Figure~\ref{fig:phot}.
 Our results closely resemble the orbital distribution of an eccentric nuclear disk formed via a recoil kick \citep{Akiba.2023}, which also exhibits a substantial retrograde population ($\sim$50\%), particularly in the outer regions of the disk.
-In Figure 14 of \citet{Akiba.2023}, the top panel shows the orbital circularity distribution and the bottom panel shows the retrograde-orbit fraction.
-Although our Schwarzschild models assume axisymmetry and therefore cannot reproduce the full asymmetric structure of the eccentric disk, the emergence of a substantial retrograde component is an inevitable outcome of reproducing the observed JWST kinematics.
+In Figure~14 of \citet{Akiba.2023}, the top panel shows the orbital circularity distribution and the bottom panel shows the retrograde-orbit fraction.
+Although our Schwarzschild models assume axisymmetry and therefore cannot reproduce the full asymmetric structure of an eccentric disk, they robustly demonstrate that the observed JWST kinematics require a substantial retrograde orbital component.
+This comparison is therefore used to assess consistency with proposed END formation scenarios, rather than to establish the existence of the END itself.